uclaacm/react-native-course/04-intro-to-js/learning-js/README.md

 yarn start
 ```

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory (my-app), you can run:

 ### `yarn start`